tomsch420/phd-thesis/chapters/introduction.typ

 This thesis addresses the following research question:

 “Compared to traditional planning methods, incorporating tractable joint distributions over plan parameters in cognitive robotics will significantly (by X%) increase the success probability of task planning and execution in dynamic environments.”

+One key insight we share in this book is that software engineering can be thought of as “programming integrated over time.”
+(Software engineering at google.)